Red River Wine Trek

 Bear Creek Winery

-Head South for a little over 10 minutes and it will bring you to Bear Creek!
+Head South for a little over 10 minutes, and you'll arrive at Bear Creek!

 Expansive vineyards and incredible views await at Bear Creek Winery.
 This experimental winery has fantastic wines that range from sweet to very dry.
-They have mastered the art of using the cold climate, hardy grapes to create one heck of a bottle of wine.
+They have mastered the art of using the cold climate, hardy grapes to create a truly exceptional bottle of wine.

 > Must try